blenq/exasyncio/README.md

 ## install

 If you want to give it a test run, create and activate a python virtual environment.

-(Note: tested with Python 3.8 and 3.9)
+Note: tested with Python 3.8 and 3.9 on Ubuntu 20.04 using the Community Edition VM

 Upgrade the virtualenv and install the wheel format package